shujiro-yamakita/Datatables-Editable/README.md

 # DataTables-Editable
 Simple table editor for jQuery.dataTables.

-This pckage support add, delete and inline editing and send form to server via AJAX
+This pckage support adding line, deleting line, direct editing of a cell and send form to server via ajax

 ## USAGE
 Include following libraries in the project.